Zilliqa/dev-portal-old/docs/dapp-getting-started.md

 ### What are dApps?

 Decentralised Apps ("dApps") are applications that interact with smart contracts on the blockchain.
+As zilliqa blockchain is a decentralised network that is not hosted by a single entity, application that sits on the blockchain is _decentralised_.

 An application can have a user-facing components ("client"), which could be a web application or mobile app.
 These applications can interact with smart contracts on Zilliqa blockchain.

 ![Overview](../assets/dapps-overview.png)

 The entry to Zilliqa blockchain lies on the RPC interface.
 SDKs are not compulsory for you to interact with the blockchain, but it does makes your life easier.

-Saw the `0x1`, `0x2`... addresses on the entities on the blockchain?
+Saw the `0x1`, `0x2` on the entities on the blockchain?
 Those are [addresses](#addresses).

 Addresses are an identifier to an entity on the blockchain.
 An entity on the blockchain can be either a user or a contract.

 ### Addresses